Your gift, whatever its size, does indeed help make a very real difference to the areas you support.

 The Choir of Trinity College has an international reputation for its singing excellence in the Anglican Cathedral tradition, from the Renaissance to the modern day.

 The Choir's annual program is far reaching: concerts in Melbourne and regional Victoria, performances at corporate and private functions, broadcasts, recording sessions, and national and international tours.
 Whenever and wherever the Choir performs, the response is enthusiastic.
-The Choir will next tour internationally in 2014.

 The Dean's Discretionary Funds are used to support areas of student life, which the Dean of the Residential College or the Theological School considers to have the greatest need – activities including the College musical, the play, student welfare, outreach programs or other TCAC sponsored activities.